Image2Point: 3D Point-Cloud Understanding with 2D Image Pretrained Models: Related Work

-\textbf{3D convolution-based method} is one of the mainstreams in point-cloud processing approaches which efficiently process point-clouds based on voxelization.
-In particular, in this approach, voxelization is used to rasterize point-cloud into regular grids (called voxels), thus conventional 3D convolutions can be applied.
-Sparse convolution is proposed to apply on the non-empty voxels \cite{liu2015sparse,choy20194d,tang2020searching,zhou2020cylinder3d,yan2018second}, largely improving the efficiency of 3D convolutions.
+The \textbf{3D convolution-based method} is one of the mainstream point-cloud processing approaches which efficiently processes point-clouds based on voxelization.
+In this approach, voxelization is used to rasterize point-clouds into regular grids (called voxels).
+Then, we can apply 3D convolutions to the processed point-cloud.
+However, enamors empty voxels make lots of unnecessary computations.
+Sparse convolution is proposed to apply on the non-empty voxels~\cite{liu2015sparse,choy20194d,tang2020searching,zhou2020cylinder3d,yan2018second,feng2021simple}, largely improving the efficiency of 3D convolutions.